hiranthaR/Json-to-Dart-Model/README.md

 <!-- CUSTOMIZE -->
 ## Customize

 To customize your classes is very easy.
 If you want fast to create a simple class then just click enter continue to skip all methods.
 Otherwise, build your own.
 To generate Freezed class and Json Serializable choose Code Generation.
+Of course, you can set up your configuration in the `Settings/Extensions/JSON To Dart Model`

 <!-- HOW TO CUSTOMIZE GIF -->
 <p align="center">